 I've written for Musicology Now, the official blog of the American Musicological Society; find my piece here.
 I contribute album reviews for I Care if You Listen, one of the internet's finest blogs on contemporary music.
 I also review concerts for Cleveland Classical, Northeast Ohio's welcoming home for performance listings, previews, and all-around excellent coverage and criticism.
-I could hardly want for editors more helpful, patient, and professional than Amanda Cook of ICIYL and Daniel Hathaway and Mike Telin of Cleveland Classical.

 In spring 2019, I taught hip hop history and culture in the SAGES (Seminar Approach to General Education and Scholarship) undergraduate writing program at Case Western Reserve University, while concurrently rejoining that institution’s Department of Music as the lecturer in charge of the 1800-2000 portion of the music history survey.
 In the same term, I taught the two-part music literature sequence in the School of Music at the University of Akron.
-I also facilitate an online course, “Music, Self, and Society,” for the Berklee College of Music.
-My teaching portfolio, last updated in mid-2018 and therefore not exactly current, is available for download here.
+I’ve also facilitated an online course, “Music, Self, and Society,” for the Berklee College of Music.
+My teaching portfolio, last updated in mid-2018 and therefore not quite current, is available for download here.
 Read all of my course syllabi here.